dsherret/conditional-type-checks/README.md

 * `NotHasType<T, U>` - Checks if `T` does not have `U`.
 * More to come...

-They will resolve to the type `true` when they match and `never` otherwise.
+They will resolve to the type `true` when they match and `false` otherwise.

 ## Use